Jennifer Beauvais, LMHC

 My earliest work as a therapist was with highly traumatized families and children who were close to being removed from the home.
 Through this, I gained deep experience of what "trauma-informed therapy" means.
 Trauma can deeply affect our abilities to accurately gauge safety, and even make us suspicious of love and care that could be nurturing.
 Trauma-informed therapy takes this into account.
 I have also studied three types of trauma therapy: EMDR, Brainspotting, and Sensorimotor Psychotherapy.

+My philosophy is that therapy should lead us to becoming the parent or friend to ourselves that we have been waiting for.
 Much of my approach includes helping my clients understand the biological underpinnings of their emotional, embodied day-to-day lives.
 I also see it as my role to help you see where your unconscious and conscious wisdom is at play, and to help you use this wisdom to gain self-trust and healing.
 It is very important to understand the following:

 The more engaged with therapy you are, the more effective it will be.